SezerEnisBirgili/gui-action-analyzer/README.md

 This will:
 1. Analyze every image/action pair and save results to `output/responses.json`.
-2. Group the resulting action descriptions (recursively re-summarizing until short enough).
+2. Group the resulting action descriptions recursively re-summarizing until it is short enough.
-3. Print a natural-language paragraph describing the overall user session.
+3. Print a paragraph describing the overall user intent and actions.

 ## Swapping the Model

-All three stages default to `gpt-4o-mini`, but the model is configurable in one place:
+The default model is `gpt-4o-mini`, but the model can be configured to a different OpenAI API compatible model:

 ```bash
 python main.py --model gpt-4o
 ```

-This overrides the `MODEL` constant at the top of `main.py` for every stage (image analysis, action grouping, and intent summary) in a single run.
+This overrides the `MODEL` constant at the top of `main.py` for every stage.

-## Running Against a Local Model
+## Running a Local Model

 The script talks to whatever OpenAI-compatible endpoint the client is pointed at, so it can run fully offline against a local model server (e.g. [Ollama](https://ollama.com)) instead of OpenAI's API: